What is Software Testing?

-Software testing is the process of evaluating and verifying a software application or system to ensure that it meets specified requirements and functions correctly.
+Software testing is the process of verifying and validating that a software application performs its intended functions correctly, meets specified requirements, and operates reliably under various conditions.
 It detects errors early, saves costs, and assures reliability, security, and performance.
 Various methods include performance testing, automation, regression, and exploratory testing.

 This article explores manual and automated testing, tailored testing plans, and scripts for different software types.
 It discusses challenges in testing and emerging technologies shaping the future of testing improving the development life cycle.
 Understanding test automation techniques and selecting appropriate tools enhance software quality and mitigate risks.